mrange/FsNICC/README.md

     }
 ```

 The Atari STE had a 16 color palette.
 Each frame has an optional palette delta.
-The palette delta start with a 16 bit mask telling us what entries in the palette should be updated and following are RGB color values for each bit set to 1 in the mask.
+The palette delta starts with a 16 bit mask telling us what entries in the palette should be updated and following are RGB color values for each bit set to 1 in the mask.

 ```fsharp
   let bpaletteDelta : PaletteItem array BinaryReader =